Sebismael23/cs2450-Software-Engineer-2025/README.md

 To exit the program, close the application window.

 **Troubleshooting**

-Ensure you are using a valid BasicML instruction format (four-digit signed integers).
+Ensure you are using a valid BasicML instruction format (six-digit signed integers).

-If a memory error occurs, check that you are not trying to access an out-of-range memory location (valid range: 00-99).
+If a memory error occurs, check that you are not trying to access an out-of-range memory location (valid range: 000-249).

 If division by zero is attempted, an error message will be displayed, and execution will halt.

 **Contact**

 For any issues or questions, please reach out to the development team.